gabyx/RsMarkdown2PDF-Service/README.md

 just deploy-up
 ```

+which loads an optional user-defined settings file
+[`manifests/.env.yaml`](manifests/.env.yaml.tmpl).
+You can use the local
+registry for uploading the container images or `ttl.sh` and also configure if
+you want to build a `debug` release for more log output on `trace` and `debug`
+levels.

-and to remove all resources from the development cluster use:
+To remove all resources from the development cluster use:

 ```shell
 just deploy-down